-Komainu is making a voluntary Slavery and Human Trafficking Statement (Statement) relating to section 54 of the Modern Slavery Act 2015 (MSA).
+Komainu is making a voluntary Slavery and Human Trafficking Statement (this “Statement”) relating to section 54 of the Modern Slavery Act 2015 (the “MSA”).

 This Statement describes the steps Komainu is taking to tackle slavery or human trafficking in our business and in our supply chain.

-Komainu has a number of policies in place to support our commitment to tackling modern slavery and human trafficking, that comply with its legal and regulatory requirements in Jersey.
+The Komainu Group has policies in place to support our commitment to tackling modern slavery and human trafficking, and that comply with applicable legal and regulatory requirements.
 This includes our Employee Handbook which describes the standards of conduct expected from Komainu employees; Anti-Bribery and Corruption Policy which describes how Komainu complies with the UK Bribery Act 2010; Whistleblowing Policy for the reporting of illegal conduct; Complaints Policy for responding to complaints received from clients, investors and other parties; and AML Policy which describes requirements in respect of money laundering, financial crime and the legal and regulatory obligations.

 Komainu has a robust recruitment process that includes appropriate checks on new employees before they begin their employment.
 A number of our employees are also members of professional bodies and are therefore required to comply with professional and ethical codes of conduct.
 Our employees are also provided with relevant training, both as new joiners and on an ongoing basis.
 This training ensures our employees’ awareness of requirements and expectations of them in their roles at Komainu, including in relation to tackling modern slavery and human trafficking, the prevention of money laundering and countering the financing of terrorism.

 5.1 To help identify and monitor the risk of modern slavery and human trafficking in our business and in our supply chains we conduct due diligence checks.
 We vet potential clients to ensure that any issues relating to criminal enterprises, such as money laundering, are identified.
 Komainu only deals with reputable suppliers of goods and services.